Scarlett Johansson Showed Off Sideboob Tattoo Sizzled At The Oscars

 A very feminine and beautiful look

 Johansson also proved that she can also be versatile when it comes to style.
 Though the dress was a conservative, it did not stop her from strutting her beauty on the red carpet.
-It also had a plunging neckline and the 32-year-old did not have a bra underneath thus revealing a bit of cleavage as well as the sideboob tattoo.
+It also had a plunging neckline and the 32-year-old did not have a bra underneath, thus revealing a bit of cleavage as well as the sideboob tattoo.

-The actress also rocked a nice haircut with some blonde highlights which complimented the dress very well.
-She also accessorized with some shiny earrings, bangles on her wrist and a belt around her waist.
-She also had a ring on her pinky finger and notably no marriage ring especially considering her separation from husband Romain Dauriac.
+The actress also rocked a nice haircut with some blonde highlights, which complimented the dress very well.
+She also accessorized with some shiny earrings, bangles on her wrist, and a belt around her waist.
+She also had a ring on her pinky finger and notably no marriage ring, especially considering her separation from husband Romain Dauriac.
 It was noted that she did away with her ring finger in January.
-The former couple has a 2-year-old daughter called Rose Dorothy.
+The former couple has a 2-year-old daughter named Rose Dorothy.
 There were reports that Scarlett is the one who called it quits.
 Earlier this month, she told Playboy magazine that monogamy is a lot of work.
 She was being interviewed for the March/April edition of the magazine.

 THE LOOK: #ScarlettJohansson at the #Oscars: just one word: WOW. pic.twitter.com/GhhdzlEpW4